-Mortgage offers and decisions in principleBefore you start your property search, it may help to have a clear idea of how big a mortgage you’ll be able to get.
+Mortgages in Principle & Mortgage OffersBefore you start your property search, it may help to have a clear idea of how big a mortgage you’ll be able to get.

-Getting a mortgage in principle can give you a good idea of how much you might be able to borrow before you submit a full mortgage application and receive a formal mortgage offer.
+Getting a mortgage in principle, should give you a good indication of how much you might be able to borrow before you submit a full mortgage application and receive a formal mortgage offer.